angelovangel/nxf-bcl/README.md

 # might take some time to get the data from amazon
 ```

-*Tip* - you can then run the [angelovangel/nxf-fastqc](https://github.com/angelovangel/nxf-fastqc) pipeline on the fastq files to get data on their quality and filter/trim them.
+*Tip* - For generating the required sample sheet you can use the [sample sheet generator app](https://github.com/angelovangel/samplesheet-generator), and for analysis of the generated fastq files you can run the [angelovangel/nxf-fastqc](https://github.com/angelovangel/nxf-fastqc) pipeline.

 And finally, if you don't have nextflow [go get it!](https://www.nextflow.io/)
 Cheers!